 The Freezing Point of Gasoline and Its Effect on Your Car

-There are plenty of things to worry about when it comes time to winterize your vehicle—is freezing gasoline one of them?
+There are plenty of things to worry about when it comes time to winterize your vehicle—is frozen gasoline one of them?

 Cold weather can directly impact your car, and it’s a good idea to be prepared for the changing of the seasons.